lidianatalia/salary_per_hour/readme.md

 2. Duplicate data in `employees` checked by `employee_id`

 ### Impropriate Checkin and Checkout
-I found that there are condition where checkin time greater thatn checkout time.
+I found that there are condition where checkin time greater than checkout time.
 After doing a simple research, I conclude that there are two conditions:
 - users that have a mid night shift (these case occurs routinely)
 - random users checkout the day after checkin.